mariorod98/ObsidianVault/Other files/Interview questions.md

 They must also embrace the iterating process, as AI systems require a lot of fine-tunning and refining the algorithms, which is a long process with a lot of iteration and backtracking.

-Finally, I think that they must be in
+Finally, I think that they must be constantly researching and learning.
+Artificial Intelligence is one of the fields that is constantly changing and evolving.
+Take for example the breakthrough of ChatGPT.
+There is always new techniques to learn and new papers to consult that could prove useful in the future.

 ### What responsibilities do you expect from the position?